 Every (sub)domain needs to be approved individually.
 Sectigo checks every root domain individually when choosing for e-mail validation.
 When using file validation or CNAME validation each subdomain will be checked.
-When requesting a reissue using the same CSR, the domain verification will not be necessary for the same domains.
+When requesting a reissue using the same CSR, from November 2021, all domains in the certificate need to be revalidated.

 The supplier of the certificate sends a DCV (Domain Control Validation) e-mail to the e-mailaddress selected when the certificate was requested.
 An e-mail is sent containing a link to a webpage and a code.
 The code needs to be entered on the webpage.

 Allowed e-mailaddresses for e-mail validation are:

 - admin-, administrator-, hostmaster-, postmaster-, email@example.com